 Give this link to your students to complete the Pre-Assessment.
 The link is a direct one-clicking on it will send students directly to the test.
 You can have students take the assessments one at a time if your classroom has a limited number of computers, or you can have the link available on several devices.
 You will also need to choose a unique class name and enter it where it says "Class Name" (see below).
+Make sure you click on the green checkmark after you enter your class name.
 As students begin taking the test, they will appear in the "Waiting for students..." area.